cacttus/BR2/project/tasks.md

 # Mine City Task Log

+## Engine Tasks

+- [x] Merge EngineConfig and EngineConfigFile into EngineConfig\

+- [ ] Test multiple graphics windows
+	- [ ] Get one scene to render to multiple windows from different cameras, at the same time.

 - [ ] UtilMesh really needs to be a node, we need to update it relative to the trasnform of the object its drawing

 - [x] Move Path's Cubic Bezier code into a new CBSpline class to organize this better.
 Path should support liner, and CB splines.